psyoptix/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 curves points are already represented as strings.
 Finally, `DeriveKeyPair` is described in section {{derive-key-pair}}.

 ## Cycle Groups from Edwards Curves

+The interface to a cyclic group used by DHKEM can also be instatiated using curves Edwards25519 and Eddwards448 as in {{?RFC8032}}.

+For Edwards25519 the field of scalars `F` and the group of curve points are defined using the constants in Table 1 of {{?RFC8032}}.
+For example `F` are the integers modulo prime `p = 2^255-19`.
+The addition and multiplication of two scalars is defined in Section 5.1.5 while the addition two points can be found in Section 5.1.4.

+Key generation is described in Section 5.1.5 of {{?RFC8032}}

 ### Serialize/Deserialize